elliotBraem/public-goods-news/docs/docs/developers/configuration.md

 }
 ```

-### Feeds
+### 📡 Feeds

-Each feed represents a distinct content stream with its own configuration:
+Each feed represents a distinct content stream:

 ```json
 {